 The board of CvilleRail represents all major facets of the community.
 Our members are professionals from education, business, and government.

-Dr. Meredith Richards, Chairman A former Charlottesville City Councilor and Vice Mayor, Meredith specializes in transportation public policy and is a vocal proponent of public transit, passenger rail and integrating land use and transportation planning to protect our environment and quality of life.
+Dr. Meredith Richards, former Charlottesville City Councilor and Vice Mayor, specializes in transportation public policy and is a vocal proponent of public transit, passenger rail and integrating land use and transportation planning to protect our environment and quality of life.
 She is a former President of the Virginia Transit Association who also served on Governor Mark Warner's Commission on Rail Enhancement for the 21st Century.
-Meredith is Immediate Past-President of Virginians for High Speed Rail and is a Fellow and member of the Board of Directors of the Virginia Rail Policy Institute.She is Founder and Chairman of CvilleRail and leads the Piedmont Rail Coalition.
+Meredith is President of Virginians for High Speed Rail and is a fellow with the Virginia Rail Policy Institute.She is Founder and Chairman of CvilleRail and leads the Piedmont Rail Coalition.

-Tom Raney An expert in marketing and retail, Tom is now a Charlottesville real estate professional who is also an avid supporter of passenger rail service.
+Tom Raney, an expert on marketing and retail, is now a Charlottesville real estate professional who is also an avid supporter of passenger rail service.
 Tom has a keen understanding of how access to high quality rail transportation affects the economic health and quality of life of an urban community.
 Originally from Texas, Mr. Raney has lived and commuted within the Northeast corridor and has traveled widely by train across the country whenever possible.
 He uses his marketing skills to promote both our organization and rail service in the region.

-Gerard R. Deily, P.E.
-A Registered Professional Engineer and a retiree from the U.S. Department of Transportation's Federal Railroad Administration (FRA), Jerry advises the board on both operational issues and national developments in freight and passenger rail.
-Late in his career, Jerry served as acting chief of the Track Research Division in FRA's Office of R&D, where he managed aspects of USDOT's program to test Amtrak's Acela trainsets and their tilting mechanism at speeds up to 165mph.
-Jerry began riding streetcars at an early age and utilized both trains and subways in his teens.
+Gerard R. Deily, P.E.is a Registered Professional Engineer and a retiree from the U.S. Department of Transportation's Federal Railroad Administration (FRA).
+Late in his career he served as acting chief of the Track Research Division in FRA's Office of R&D, where he managed aspects of USDOT's program to test Amtrak's Acela trainsets and their tilting mechanism at speeds up to 165mph.
+Jerry began riding streetcars at an early age plus trains and subways in his teens.
 He is a qualified trolley operator at the Rockhill Trolley Museum in Pennsylvania, where he often serves as a volunteer motorman during the tourist season.
-An active contributor to community organizations promoting alternative transportation, Jerry served for seven years as a member of the Board of Directors of Virginians for High Speed Rail and continues to serve as a member of the organization's Advisory Board.

-Susan Stimart Originally from Southern California, Susan lived for 7 years without a car, relying instead on Sacramento’s light rail and Amtrak’s passenger rail!
+Susan Stimart is originally from Southern California, where she lived for 7 years without a car relying instead on Sacramento’s light rail and Amtrak’s passenger rail!
 She has a BA in History from UT at San Antonio, a joint master’s degree in urban planning and transportation planning from Cal Poly San Luis Obispo, as well as an MBA from AmericanUniversity.
 She has worked previously as a transportation consultant for K.T.
 Analytics, Louis Berger International and KPMG Peat Marwick.
-Eight years back Susan began working in community economic development and now presently serves as Economic Development Facilitator for AlbemarleCounty, helping to promote mixed-use, walkable neighborhoods.
+Eight years back Susan began working in community economic development and now presently serves as Business Development Facilitator for AlbemarleCounty, helping to promote mixed-use, walkable neighborhoods.